Symmetric Yang--Mills theory in FLRW universes: Introduction and summary

-\section{Introduction and summary}
+\section{\bf Introduction and summary}

+The Yang--Mills theory was shown to be essential in many different areas in physics, most notably in the successful quantum description of the weak and strong interactions and the construction of the standard model of particle physics.
+Additionally, classical solutions of the Yang--Mills equation are key for other physical phenomena, as QCD confinement models \cite{SKYRME1962556}, the description of spin-orbit interactions in condensed matter physics \cite{Berche_2013}, and, most important for this work, gauge-flation scenarios in cosmology \cite{Maleknejad2012:1212.2921v3}.

-The Yang--Mills (YM) equation, as a set of non-linear partial differential equations, is, in general, rather difficult to solve analytically.
-Therefore, methods allowing one to construct its solutions may play a crucial role in obtaining a better understanding of the properties of non-abelian gauge theories.
-One common approach to constructing such analytic solutions is to simplify the problem by imposing additional symmetry conditions on the gauge field, frequently related to the structure of the underlying spacetime at hand, thus possibly reducing the degrees of freedom of the Yang--Mills system.\\
+Despite its relevance, the Yang--Mills equation, as a set of non-linear partial differential equations, is in general rather difficult to solve analytically.
+Therefore, methods allowing the construction of explicit analytic solutions may play a crucial role in obtaining a better understanding of the properties of non-Abelian gauge theories.
+One common approach for that is to impose additional symmetry conditions on the gauge field, oftentimes related to the structure of the underlying spacetime at hand, thus reducing the degrees of freedom of the Yang--Mills system.
+In particular, if the underlying spacetime can be described using a Lie group or cosets thereof, this additional structure may be used to further simplify the system of equations.
+In parallel with the establishment of the formal treatment of spacetime-symmetric Yang--Mills fields \cite{Bergmann:1978fi,Forgacs:1979zs,Harnad:1980,Molelekoa:1985if}, first applications in cosmology started to be investigated \cite{Henneaux:1982vs,HOSOTANI198444,Galtsov:1991un}, which later led to models of inflation driven by classical symmetric gauge fields (see \cite{Maleknejad2012:1212.2921v3} for a review).